anthonynsimon/bild/README.md

 - Create a new branch.
 - Make your changes and write tests when practical.
 - Commit your changes to the new branch.
-- Send a pull request, by the way you are awesome.
+- Send a pull request.